zauberzeug/air-link/README.md

 air-link install [<on air token>]
 ```

-The app is accessible on port 8080 and can be reached via the IP address of the edge device.
+After that, Air Link is accessible via the IP address of the edge device on default port 4230 (http://localhost:4230).
 If you have provided an On Air token, the app is also accessible via NiceGUI On Air (see below).

 > [!NOTE]
 > To make the app accessible over an SSH tunnel, you can log into the edge device with the following command:
 >
 > ```bash
-> ssh -L 8888:localhost:8080 <target device>
+> ssh -L 8888:localhost:4230 <target device>
 > ```
 >
-> The app will then be reachable at `localhost:8888` on the developer machine.
+> The app will then be reachable at `localhost:8888` on your developer machine.

 > [!TIP]
 > To display the logs of the Air Link service, use the following command: